-Post surgical constipation stems from taking pain medicine while in hospital (morphine etc.) which slooooows down the passage of food and therefore bowel movements through the intestine, plus the very nature of bariatric surgery traumatizes your GI tract by stopping its flow during surgery.
-FYI, antidepressants and iron supplements can also contribute to constipation.
+Post surgical constipation stems from being given pain medicine while in hospital (morphine etc.) which slows down the passage of food and therefore bowel movements through the intestine, plus the very nature of bariatric surgery traumatizes your GI tract by stopping its flow during surgery.
+FYI, antidepressants, heavy protein, no fiber and iron supplements may also contribute to constipation.

 - Take Colace tablets with a big glass of water in the afternoon or evening.
-You have probably been cleared and instructed to take COLACE which is a STOOL SOFTENER.
-It works by increasing the amount of water the stool absorbs in the colon, making the stool softer and easier to pass.
+You have probably been cleared and even instructed to take Colace which is a stool softener.
+It works by increasing the amount of water the stool absorbs in the colon, making it softer and easier to pass.
 However, softening is only half of it.
 You also need need that slow contraction of the colon created by a laxative to SQUEEZE it out.

-Well meaning people will tell you to take flax seed or probiotics or some sort of Metamucil or Fiber One and THESE ARE GREAT SUGGESTIONS TO PREVENT CONSTIPATION, but once you are already constipated these won’t do anything.
+Well meaning people will tell you to take flax seed, herbal teas, probiotics or some sort of Metamucil or Fiber One and THESE ARE GREAT SUGGESTIONS TO PREVENT CONSTIPATION, but once you are already constipated these won’t do anything.
 Adding fiber once you are constipated is like adding sawdust to sink that is already clogged!

-Do not let people scare you about laxatives – they exist because people NEED them.
-USE one.
+Do not let people scare you about laxatives - they exist because people need them.
+If you need one, use one.
 This is not 10th grade and we are not taking them to lose weight.

-While I am not a doctor, I know what manual extraction is and so do way too many bariatric post ops who wait for things to happen on their own.
+While we are not doctors, we know what manual extraction is and so do way too many bariatric post ops who wait for things to happen on their own.
 Do not go ANY LONGER thinking all will be fine on its own.
-Drop by a CVS, pick up both Colace and Dulcolax and take both of these meds tonight with a big glass of water so you will go in the morning.
+Drop by a a grocery store or pharmacy, pick up both Colace and Dulcolax and take both of these meds tonight with a big glass of water so you will go in the morning.